romanzdk/tech-demo-python-packaging/README.md

 # Demo 03 - Internationalization (i18n) and localization (l10n) using GNU gettext

 The [GNU gettext](https://www.gnu.org/software/gettext) localization framework is used to offer a translated version of the string `Hello World!`.
-The translation itself is not the topic of this demo but the handling of the translational files is in the context of Python Packing.
+The translation itself is not the topic of this demo but the handling of the translation files is in the context of Python Packing.
 Two variants of this demo exists differing by the used build-backends (`setuptools` and `hatch`).
 The latter is used because it offers a more elegant, pythonic and easier to understand solution.

-Independed from the used build-backend (`setuptools` or `hatch` in this example) the general approach is to use a _custom build step_.
+Independent from the used build-backend the general approach is to use a _custom build step_.
 That step is executed before the package is installed into the system.
 That step use `msgfmt` in an external system call (using `subprocess.run()`) to compile the `po` files into `mo` files and create them in the appropriated folder structure.
 After the custom build step the projects source folder will look like this:

     03_i18n_setuptools